alsalafiyyah/alsalafiyyah.github.io/_posts/en/2024/2024-06-28-way-to-deal-with-followers-of-bidah.md

 ---
 layout: post
 publisher: alsalafiyyah@icloud.com
+published: true
 title: Way to deal with the followers of Batiniyyah and Ahlul-bi'dah
 date: 2019-02-22
 hijri: Dhul-Hijjah 22, 1445
 source: Majmu' Fatawa Ibn Baz 28/47
 category: [fatwas, sects]
-note: true
+note: false
 locale: en
 lang: en
 excerpt: "You must avoid whoever exposes their Bid'ah and reveres the Prophet's family members excessively whether 'Ali, Fatimah, etc. or even any one of the other Sahabah.
-This is because worshipping the Prophet's family members and revering the Sahabah excessively is Kufr (disbelief) and Riddah (apostasy)."
+This is because worshipping the Prophet's family members and revering the Sahabah excessively is disbelief and apostasy."
 shaykhs:
  - Shaykh Ibn Baz
 ---